Here are five points that are helpful to know about hand embroidery needles:

 3. Relativity:: The choice of needle size is relative to the type and size of thread.
 For example, crewel yarn will require a much larger needle than fine silk will, because crewel yarn is a lot thicker than silk.
 The needle should be the right size to allow the thread to pass through the fabric with minimal abrasion, but not so large that the needle leaves a noticeable hole around the thread.

-4. The Eye: On machine-made needles, the eye is larger on one size than it is on the other, because of the manner in which the hole is punched or bored by the machine that makes it.
+4. The Eye: On machine-made needles, the eye is larger on one side than it is on the other, because of the manner in which the hole is punched or bored by the machine that makes it.
 If you have trouble threading your needle from one side of the eye, turn the needle around.
 It might help!
 There is also a “ridge” on the inside of the eye of machine-made needles.
 On hand-made needles (like the one in the image above), the eye is perfectly smooth and round, making these needles ideal for metal threads (and other similar threads), as the thread will not wear as readily as it will in a machine-made needle.

 5. Threading: Did you know you aren’t supposed to lick your thread when you thread your needle?
 The primary reason for this is that the wet thread can cause the inside of the eye to rust, which can quickly fray your embroidery threads while stitching.
 To polish up your needles (including the eye), run them through a strawberry (or other shape) filled with fine emery sand.
 This will help remove rust that may have formed in the eye of the needle.